NeuroTechX/ntx_slack_archive/devices.md

  >If you have a Muse 2016 and want to work with live Muse data on your computer with Python, I'd suggest checking out alexandre.barachant's custom streaming code: <https://github.com/alexandrebarachant/muse-lsl>

+6/2/2017 6:16 PM

+ **dano** :

+ >If you're interested in making an app and want to work with Android, I'd point you to one of our flagship NeuroTechX apps, EEG 101.
+It will allow you to record data from your headband to .csv files for prototyping analysis, and is open source so you could modify the app to suit your own purposes.
+We handle the tricky parts of connecting to the device and visualizing the data for you <https://github.com/alexandrebarachant/muse-lsl>